Year of the Comet: Plot

 Margaret Harwood, the mousy daughter of esteemed wine merchant Sir Mason Harwood, discovers a magnum of wine, vintage 1811, bearing Napoleon's seal.
 Sir Mason instantly offers it to his best customer, T.T.
-Kelleher, who sends his friend, Oliver Plexico to retrieve it.
-Three other interested parties converge on the valuable rarity: a Greek billionaire, to whom Margaret's unscrupulous brother has independently sold the bottle; an amoral French scientist, who believes it contains the secret to a rejuvenation formula that he will kill to obtain; and a murderous thug, who wants to sell it himself.
+Kelleher, who sends his friend, Oliver Plexico, to retrieve it.
+Three other interested parties converge on the valuable rarity: a Greek billionaire, to whom Margaret's unscrupulous brother has independently sold the bottle; an amoral French scientist, who believes the label conceals the secret to a rejuvenation formula that he will kill to obtain; and a murderous thug, who wants to sell it himself.

 The bottle changes hands several times as the parties race across Europe from the Scottish Highlands to Èze.
 In the end, the criminals are defeated, and Margaret and Oliver fall in love.
 Sir Mason offers the bottle in private auction to both the legitimate "owners", but they are outbid by Oliver, who is revealed as a multimillionaire adventurer scientist.
 Against advice, Oliver opens the $5 million bottle and freely shares the excellent wine.